ozziest/ozziest.github.io/about.md

 My name is Özgür Adem Işıklı.

-I am a Software Developer who is working as Lead Software Developer at <a href="https://www.bauexperts.de/" target="_blank">Bauexperts</a> remotely.
-I live in Sakarya (Turkey) and I like writing and talking about .Net, JavaScript, Clean Code, Refactoring and DevOps.
+I am a Software Developer who lives in Sakarya (Turkey) and works remotely as a Lead Software Developer at <a href="https://www.bauexperts.de/" target="_blank">Bauexperts</a>.
+I like writing and talking about .Net, JavaScript, Clean Code, Refactoring and DevOps.

-I am a big fan of discovering.
-I have a long list full of with big dreams.
-I am interested as amateur with music, visual arts and literature.
+As a big fan of discovering, I have a very long list full of with dreams.
+I am interested with music, visual arts and literature.
+I am a person who likes to collect beautiful stuffs.

-Please feel free to contact with me about any topic.
-I'll answer your questions as soon as possible.
+In this blog, you may find different type articles.
+Please feel free to contact with me if you have any question.
+I'll try to answer to you as soon as possible.
 My Twitter id is <a href="http://twitter.com/iozguradem" target="_blank">@iozguradem</a>.

 <div>
     <a class="github" target="_blank" href="http://github.com/ozziest"></a>